 Use your cruise control.

 Use your cruise control as often as possible.
 It’s the same principle as the methods above, steady speed consumes less fuel.
 The cruise control is better than a human at keeping a steady speed.
 Humans tend to slow down and speed up slightly even when we try not to.
+Check out Mushroom Gummy Benefits to enhance your wellness routine today!

 Use gravity to your advantage